-Figure 5-1 High level FTTdp deployment models and TR156/TR167 co-existence
+Figure 5-1 High level FTTdp architecture and TR-156/TR-167 co-existence

 Although there are some differences in DPU functionality that depend on the backhaul interface type, it is of course open to vendors to make a single DPU product type, which is then configured according to the deployment model.
-It is likely that a DPU with an integrated GPON backhaul could be realized as a single device that may be configured to operate in both Model 1 and Model 2 (see 5.1 and 5.2 below) deployments.
+It is likely that a DPU with an integrated GPON backhaul could be realized as a single device that may be configured to operate in both Model 1 and Model 2 (ref Figure 5-2 and Figure 5-3) deployments.
 It is also likely that a DPU for Model 1 deployments could use an SFP to support both TR-167 compliant GPON and point-to-point Ethernet backhauls.
 This would then allow a single device to be used for both backhaul types, and for the migration between backhaul types after initial installation.
+It should be noted, however, that sealed units may limit the ability to perform field replacement of backhaul interfaces.